 Noticeably absent from the list of Oscar-winning sports movies are baseball classics like Bang the Drum Slowly, The Bad News Bears, The Natural, Field of Dreams, Bull Durham, and Moneyball.

-This year’s Academy Awards didn’t add to hardball’s paltry Oscar count, as no baseball flicks were nominated in any category, but basketball notched its first win with the animated short Dear Basketball.
+This year’s Academy Awards didn’t add to hardball’s paltry Oscar count, as no baseball flicks were nominated in any category, but basketball notched its first win in 2018 with the animated short Dear Basketball.

 Without further ado, we present all the previous winners in chronological order…